Skip to content

 • Insert your custom name so the last line says display_name = LF custom name

-• Click on commit changes and chose to commit directly into the main branch
+• Click on commit changes and choose to commit directly into the main branch

 Continue to build as instructed below.
 After you install the app on your phone, iPad or Mac via TestFlight, that custom name is what is displayed.
 The prefix LF is suggested to make it easier to find the custom named LoopFollow app in the list of apps, but is not required.